outerbounds/terraform-aws-metaflow/README.md

 }
 ```

-You can find a more complete example that uses this module but also includes setting up sagemaker notebooks and other non-Metaflow-specific parts of infra [in this repo](https://github.com/outerbounds/metaflow-tools/tree/master/aws/terraform).
+**Note:** You can find a more complete example that uses this module but also includes setting up sagemaker notebooks and other non-Metaflow-specific parts of infra [in this repo](https://github.com/outerbounds/metaflow-tools/tree/master/aws/terraform).

 <!-- BEGIN_TF_DOCS -->
 ## Modules